stormpath/stormpath-sdk-ruby/README.md

 * An application reserved for testing.
 * A directory reserved for test accounts. _Be sure to associate this directory to the test application as a login source_.
-* Another directory reserved for test accounts with the account verification workflow turned on. _Be sure to associate this directory to the test application as a login source_.

 The following environment variables need will then need to be set: